-When in Doubt, Check the Connection
+Tip #8: When in Doubt, Check the Connection

-One issue could be that a cable in use for a connection to the DAW isn’t working properly.
+One recording studio issue could be that a cable in use for a connection to the DAW isn’t working properly.
 With larger systems, this could require a process of elimination for the audio engineer to go through to find which of these cables is the culprit.

 The engineer first checks the patch bay and reviews each cable.
 A cable could be loose due to tension.
 Another common issue is that connector within the patch bay itself that has to be replaced.
 It is important that the patch pay is clean and free of debris so that issues may be avoided.

-Another common issue lies within the microphones in the recording studio studio.
+Another common recording studio issue lies within the microphones in the recording studio studio.
 Sound issues with microphones are incredibly common, but have an easy fix.
 Most recording issues can be corrected with pop guards.
 For serious problems, an audio engineer may need to replace or repair the microphone.

-Recording Studio: Troubleshoot Analog Sound Boards
+Tip #9: Recording Studio – Troubleshoot Analog Sound Boards

 If the recording studio utilizes an analog sound board, that can add on a couple more issues to contend with.
 There will be some noise that can be detected, and it can be multiplied depending on how many channels are being used and they’ll come up on the monitors.
 In this situation, the engineer should pull down all the faders on any unused channels.
 They should also focus only on routing audio channels that will be used into the mix.

-Some studios will employ sound boards where these channels were routed permanently in order to limit the amount of crosstalk that could occur between them.
+Some recording studios will employ sound boards where these channels were routed permanently in order to limit the amount of crosstalk that could occur between them.
 If the analog sound board has AUX returns, these can also add challenges to deal with.
 AUX returns are used to bring in the output of external effects such as delay and echo into the board.
 If these aren’t being used, turn them all the way down to limit their impact on the mixing.

 The sound board is at the heart of many things in a recording studio, as it takes all of the audio from the performers allowing it to be fine-tuned by the audio engineers and producers.
 While there can be many things that can go wrong while its being used, a clear head and in-depth knowledge of all of the equipment and software that’s used in the studio with the board will clear everything up.
-It’s important to remember that whenever an issue arises and one is tempted to bang their head on the nearest wall in the studio.
+It’s important to remember that whenever an issue arises and one is tempted to bang their head on the nearest wall in the recording studio.

 Want to Learn More?

-Being able to handle studio issues such as mishaps related to the sound board is a prized skill.
+Being able to handle recording studio issues such as mishaps related to the sound board is a prized skill.
 In order to do that, a lot of professional training is necessary.
 If this kind of challenge is something that piques your interest and you’re curious enough to learn more, take a moment to check out IPR’s Audio Production Program and the training that they provide on-site about the tools needed to succeed in that area.